harveyr/SublimeVarLogger/README.md

 This is a plugin for Sublime Text that generates a line of code to log the variable that you have selected.

-For a python example, if you have selected *wicked_var* in the following line:
+For a Python example, if you have selected `wicked_var` in the following line:

 `python awesome_func(wicked_var)`